acch/XML-to-bootstrap/README.md

    # docker run --rm -v $(pwd)/src:/build/src -v $(pwd)/publish:/build/publish x2b debug
    ```

    Grunt provides a minimal web server, which can be used to preview the results.
-To do so, run the following command and point your browser to [http://localhost:8000](http://localhost:8000):
+To do so, run the following command and point your browser to http://localhost:8000:

    ```
    # docker run -d -v $(pwd)/publish:/build/publish -p 8000:8000 x2b connect
    ```

 3. After you've successfully built and run the demo pages you can get started with your own content.
-To do so, modify the XML files in the `src/` directory according to your needs.
+To do so, modify the source files in the `src/` directory according to your needs.
 Your static web pages are available in the `publish/` directory after you've run a container to build them.

 4. Note that once you've customized the Bootstrap theme (by editing `sass/customvars.scss`) you'll need to (re-)build the image using: